pspoerri/docker-koken-letsencrypt/README.md

 # Docker Koken Let's Encrypt

+A docker setup for [koken](http://koken.me/), a content management and web site publishing for photographers.

-This koken setup integrates into the [docker-compose-letsencrypt-nginx-proxy-companion](https://github.com/evertramos/docker-compose-letsencrypt-nginx-proxy-companion):
+This setup integrates into the [docker-compose-letsencrypt-nginx-proxy-companion](https://github.com/evertramos/docker-compose-letsencrypt-nginx-proxy-companion):
 We assume that another service is terminating the SSL.
 This setup is intended for servers that run multiple services on one machine.

 ## How to use it